 As noted in Section 1.3.4.1, 28-day and 13-week general toxicology studies in rats and dogs indicated dose-dependent reductions in testicular weights, with persistent minimal to mild degeneration of the seminiferous tubules and decreased spermatozoa in rats and hypospermatogenesis in dogs.
-The no-observed-adverse effect level (NOAEL) was 50 mg/kg/day for rats and 5 mg/kg/day for dogs.
 The impact of these testicular changes on fertility, if any, has not been assessed.